Pranjal2041/AdaptiveConsistency/README.md

 ## LICENSE

-Adaptive-Consistency is MIT licensed, as found in the [LICENSE](LICENSE) file.
+Adaptive-Consistency is Apache licensed, as found in the [LICENSE](LICENSE) file.